-We denote by $\Delta_t$ the prediction error $\Delta_t\doteq\|G_{t-d:t} - H_{t}\|$.
-Due to the definition of $F_t(\cdot)$, certain elements of the summands (in $G_{t-d:t}$) are partially observed by $t$ and are hence directly used in constructing $H_t$.
+and we denote by $\Delta_t$ the prediction error $\Delta_t\doteq\|G_{t-d:t} - H_{t}\|$.
+Due to the definition of $F_t(\cdot)$, certain elements of the summands (in $G_{t-d:t}$) are partially observed at $t$ and are hence directly used in constructing $H_t$.
 The remaining elements in the sum are obtained from the prediction oracle.

 With these definitions at hand, we can now introduce the main algorithmic step.
 We propose an algorithm (\texttt{OptFTRL-C}) for optimizing the policy parameters $M_t$, $t\in [T]$.
 The algorithm uses the update formula: